 This Leave of Absence Policy applies to all students and students must follow this policy in requesting a leave of absence.
-A student may be granted more than one leave of absence in any 12-month period; however the total combined leave time may not exceed 180 calendar days.
+A student may be granted more than one leave of absence in any 12-month period; however, the total combined leave time may not exceed 180 calendar days.
 The minimum number of days requested for a leave of absence must be one calendar week.
-All requests for a leave must be submitted in advance, in writing (unless unforeseen circumstances prevent the student from doing so), include the reason for the student's request, and the student's signature.
+All requests for leave must be submitted in advance, in writing (unless unforeseen circumstances prevent the student from doing so), include the reason for the student's request, and the student's signature.

 Permission for a leave of absence will be evaluated on an individual case-by-case basis and will be granted at the discretion of the Director/Assistant Director only in extenuating circumstances (administrative, medical, or personal).
+The institution will document the reason for the grant of an emergency LOA.
 The institute must determine that there is a reasonable expectation that the student will return from the leave, and the date of expected return must be specified in the request.
 Students will not be assessed additional charges as a result of taking an approved leave of absence.

 A student granted a leave of absence meeting these requirements is not considered to have withdrawn, and no refund calculation is required.
-However, if the student does not re-enter within the specified time and has not notified the institution, the student's enrollment agreement will be terminated and s/he will be granted a refund according to the refund policy.
-The withdrawal date is determined by the last date the student attended class.
+If the student takes an unapproved leave of absence or does not re-enter within the specified time and has not notified the institution, the student's enrollment agreement will be terminated, and s/he will be granted a refund according to the refund policy.
+The withdrawal date for the purpose of the refund calculation is determined by the last date the student attended class.

 Students who return from a leave of absence must return to the same schedule they were attending prior to the leave.
-The student's contracted graduation date and maximum time frame will be extended by the same number of days taken in the approved leave of absence.
+The student's contracted graduation date and maximum time frame will be extended by the same number of calendar days taken in the approved leave of absence.
 Changes to the enrollment agreement will be initialed by all parties; or an enrollment agreement addendum will be completed and signed by all parties.
 If a student must take a leave, the student must: